-- 1. The top panel must be removed. - 2.
-Remove ice chute cover. - 3.
-Unscrew ice sweep. - 4.
-Loosen band clamp and remove ice chute body. - 5.
-The auger and breaker/bearing may now be removed as an assembly. - a.
-Unscrew 4 allen head cap screws holding breaker to evaporator. - b.
+1. The top panel must be removed.

+2. Remove ice chute cover.

+3. Unscrew ice sweep.

+4. Loosen band clamp and remove ice chute body.

+5. The auger and breaker/bearing may now be removed as an assembly.

+a.
+Unscrew 4 allen head cap screws holding breaker to evaporator.

+b.
 Lift up on breaker and remove auger from evaporator.

+BREAKER AND AUGER ASSEMBLY

-- c.
-Unscrew 4 allen head cap screws holding breaker to evaporator. - d.
-Lift up & remove breaker from evaporator. - e.
+d.
+Lift up & remove breaker from evaporator. e.
 If the auger is stuck use a slide hammer type puller to pull on the auger at the threaded hole.
 The size of that hole is 5/8"-18.
-Inspect the auger, the critical areas of the auger are: - 1.
-The auger body.
+Inspect the auger, the critical areas of the auger are:

+1. The auger body.
 It should be clean and shining.
 Sometimes an auger will appear clean when wet, but after it is dry it will be seen to be stained.
 Scrub the auger with ice machine cleaner and hot water.